Should you rent or buy?

 Once you see how much of the payment is building equity you own, the picture often flips.
 This tool surfaces exactly that: the monthly gap, and the slice of it that comes back to you instead of disappearing into a landlord’s account.

-Illustrative: a $1,820,000 home at a 25% downpayment and a 2.5% indicative rate over 25 years, against $6,000 rent.
-Your numbers appear when you run the tool above.
+Illustrative: a $1,820,000 home at a 25% downpayment and a 1.40% 2-year fixed rate over 25 years, against $6,000 rent.
+Your numbers appear as you type above.

 Rent versus buy in three steps